Skip to main content

 (d) Non-medical transportation.

-(3) Home modification and home maintenance and chores may be participant-directed services in which the individual enrolled in the PASSPORT program, or his/her authorized representative, acting on the individual's behalf, may negotiate rates.
+(3) Home modification and home maintenance and chores may be participant-directed services in which the individual enrolled in the PASSPORT program, or their authorized representative, acting on the individual's behalf, may negotiate rates.

-(a) The negotiated rate shall be reviewed by ODA's designee and reflected on the individual's person-centered service plan prior to service delivery.
+(a) The negotiated rate is reviewed by Ohio department of aging's (ODA) designee and reflected on the individual's person-centered service plan prior to service delivery.

-(b) Should the individual choose not to negotiate a rate the service shall be paid at a rate proposed by the provider and accepted by the individual and ODA's designee.
-The accepted rate shall be reflected on the individual's person-centered service plan.
+(b) Should the individual choose not to negotiate a rate the service may be paid at a rate proposed by the provider and accepted by the individual and ODA's designee.
+The accepted rate is reflected on the individual's person-centered service plan.

-(E) A per-item rate shall be determined for home medical equipment and supplies.
+(E) A per-item rate applies to home medical equipment and supplies.

-(1) The cost of the item shall not exceed the medicaid state plan rate.
+(1) No per-item rate may exceed the medicaid state plan rate.

-(a) The negotiated rate shall be reviewed by ODA's designee and reflected on the individual's person-centered services plan prior to service delivery.
+(a) The negotiated rate is reviewed by ODA's designee and reflected on the individual's person-centered services plan prior to service delivery.

-(b) Should the individual choose not to negotiate a rate the service shall be paid at a rate agreed upon between the provider, the individual and ODA's designee.
-The agreed upon rate shall be reflected on the individual's person-centered services plan.
+(b) Should the individual choose not to negotiate a rate, the service may be paid at a rate agreed upon between the provider, the individual, and ODA's designee.
+The agreed upon rate is reflected on the individual's person-centered services plan.

-(F) ODA shall establish unit rates for the services listed in this paragraph.
-No service shall have both a regional and statewide rate set pursuant to this rule.
+(F) ODA will establish unit rates for the services listed in this paragraph.

-(1) Statewide unit rates shall be established and used for the following services:
+(1) Statewide unit rates are established and used for the following services:

 (a) Adult day;

-(2) The services in paragraphs (F)(1)(d), (F)(1)(g), and (F)(1)(i) of this rule, when rendered consecutively during the same visit to more than one but fewer than four PASSPORT individuals in the same household, as identified in the individuals' person-centered service plans, shall be paid to one hundred per cent of the provider's per unit rate set in accordance with paragraph (C) of this rule for one PASSPORT individual and paid a group rate for each subsequent PASSPORT individual in the household receiving services during the visit.
+(2) The services in paragraphs (F)(1)(e), (F)(1)(j), and (F)(1)(m) of this rule, when rendered consecutively during the same visit to more than one but fewer than four PASSPORT individuals in the same household, and identified in the individuals' person-centered service plans, are paid to one hundred per cent of the provider's per unit rate set in accordance with paragraph (C) of this rule for one PASSPORT individual and paid a group rate for each subsequent PASSPORT individual in the household receiving services during the visit.

-(2) Adult day transportation rendered simultaneously by the same provider to more than one individual residing in the same household and traveling in the same vehicle to the same destination shall be paid using a group rate equal to seventy-five per cent of the provider's regional unit rate.
+(3) Adult day transportation rendered simultaneously by the same provider to more than one individual residing in the same household and traveling in the same vehicle to the same destination is paid using a group rate equal to seventy-five per cent of the provider's rate.

 (1) The participant directed services include: